rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 **IMPORTANT:** Don't actually stop minikube, as you'll be using it throughout the day.
 However, when you do want to stop minikube this is how you do it.

-1. Type `minikube ssh "sudo poweroff"`
+1. Type `winpty minikube ssh "sudo poweroff"`

 Alternately you can use the pre-built bash command script: